-- RHET 105 (or an alternative Composition I sequence) is taken either in the first or second semester of the first year, according to the student's UIN (Spring if your UIN is Odd).
-General Education Elective is taken the other semester.
-Composition I guidelines can be found at http://catalog.illinois.edu/general-information/degree-general-education-requirements/ under Written Communication Requirement.
+- RHET 105 (or an alternative Composition I sequence) is taken either in the first or second semester of the first year, according to the student's UIN (Spring if UIN is Odd).
+MCB 150 is taken in the other semester.
+Composition I guidelines can be found at Degree and General Education Requirements under Written Communication Requirement.

 - Prerequisite for BIOE 414 is either BIOE 205, ECE 205 or ECE 210.